Fiserv/tenant-onboarding/README.md

 YAML sucks...

-config.json will hold specific info that will be used in the repo & files.
+config.yaml will hold specific info that will be used in the repo & files.

 TO will look for it at the same level.

 ## Logs

-Logs will be written out to to-TIMESTAMP.log
+Logs will be written out to logs/to-TIMESTAMP.log

 ## DB snippets